keerthana-rajamani/grievance/README.md

 # Online Complaint and Grievance Portal

-A complete demo-ready web application for managing complaints and grievances with role-based access control.
+A complete web application for managing complaints and grievances with role-based access control.

 ## Architecture Overview